Last Updated on

 2. Winter Encourages Healing

-If, as humans, we take this as our lead and also go within, consume less, be less active and less available, we are conserving our life-force energy for this same deep healing to take place, on every level of our being.
+What if, as humans, we took our lead from the natural world and also went within, consumed less, and made ourselves less active and less available?
+No doubt our levels of winter wellness would dramatically increase, as our own life-force energy for this same deep healing to take place on every level of our being, became available,

 3. The Cold Connects Us

-Cold temperatures are an excuse – and a reason – get physically closer to other people!
+Cold weather is an excuse – and a reason – to get physically closer to other people!
 It is OK to hug, hold hands, snuggle on the sofa and experience touch in a way that is different from the hot, sun-kissed nakedness of Summer.
-The cold of winter invokes a type of devotion to another persons wellbeing that is primal and elemental and connects us to our roots.
+The cold of winter invokes a type of devotion to another person’s wellbeing that is primal and elemental and connects us to our roots.